-Ground Cherries, also known as cape gooseberries, are little orange fruit inside an attractive paper wrapper.
-Fruits fall from the plants when ripe, that’s why they are called Ground Cherries.
-Other then the shape and size of the fruits they have nothing common with cherries.
-They are actually a part of the nightshade family like tomatoes, potatoes, and eggplant.
+Ground Cherries, also known as cape gooseberries, are little orange fruits inside an attractive paper wrapper.
+The fruits fall from the plant when ripe, that’s why they are called Ground Cherries.
+Other than the shape and size of the fruits they have nothing common with cherries.
+They are actually a part of the nightshade family, like tomatoes, peppers, and eggplant.
 Ground Cherries have a very unique, delicious tropical taste, very sweet and a bit like pineapples.

 How to grow Ground Cherries

-Ground Cherries require full sun and fairly warm to hot temperature, very much like tomatoes.
-In Canada the Aunt Molly’s Ground Cherry variety is mostly known because it does well in cooler climates and matures faster than other varieties.
+In Canada the Aunt Molly’s Ground Cherry variety is the most popular because it does well in cooler climates and matures faster than other varieties.
+Ground Cherries require full sun and fairly warm to hot temperatures to grow, very much like tomatoes and peppers.

-Ground Cherries are easy to grow from seed, but need an early start, 8- 10 weeks before the last frost day just like pepper plants.
+Ground Cherries are easy to grow from seed, but need an early start (8- 10 weeks before the last frost day, just like pepper plants).
+Read here how to start seeds indoors.
 They mature 60-65 days after transplanting.

-Ground Cherries are a nice looking plant, so I just place them in my flower garden close to the house, or better in the greenhouse.
-They need about 2 – 3 feet of space.
+Ground Cherries are a nice looking plant, you can plant them in a flower garden close to the house, in a sheltered and sunny location.
+Or if you have a greenhouse, they will do even better in there.
+Ground cherries need about 2 – 3 square feet of space.
 They grow up to 2 feet tall but do not need support.
-You can grow them in a pot too, however I have not had much experience or luck with that.
+You can grow them in a pot or a grow bag, too.

-Ground Cherries tend to reseed themselves, in our cold climate though they come up very late.
+Ground Cherries tend to reseed themselves.
+In our cold climate though they come up very late, too late to mature.